bhgames/data_check/README.md

 To install all required libraries.

-The backend requires a database(only Postgres support for now) and RabbitMQ.
+The backend requires a database(only Postgres support for now) and RabbitMQ or Redis.
 To configure the locations of these, please copy config/config.yml.sample to make config/config.yml.
 Then you can customize it to your needs.

 If just using the default values in config/config.yml, running

 `bin/db_setup` will setup your database.

+To setup S3 storage of failed rows, you can also copy config/aws.yml.sample and fill in the required fields.

 You'll also need to create a src/Config.js file for the front end.
 This contains environmentals for the react app.